hackclub/flavorMap/README.md

 npm run deploy
 ```

 ## Licenses

-This project contains multiple licenses as follows:
+Do not violate the license agreements of WorkAdventure:

 * [Code license](./LICENSE.code) *(all files except those for other licenses)*
 * [Map license](./LICENSE.map) *(`office.tmj` and the map visual as well)*